Glazix-dot/oaklandsEditor/README.md

 This was built off the actual Oaklands wiki and verified in-game pricing — not guessed.
 Every component's info tooltip (the ⓘ icon) tells you straight up whether its behavior is a confirmed match or, for a small number of things that can't really be simulated in a browser (camera feeds, physical laser collision, actual chat messages), the closest reasonable approximation.
 If something's off, tell me — see contact below.

-## Running it

-Open `index.html`.
-That's the whole installation process.
-No build step, no dependencies, no server.
-It also runs fine hosted as a static site (GitHub Pages, Netlify, wherever) since it's just HTML/CSS/JS.

 ## Files